salanisor/public/openshift-user-workload-monitoring/README.md

-This folders provides the YAML files to deploy the user workload monitoring in the OpenShift observability strack.
+This folder provides the YAML files to deploy the user workload monitoring in the OpenShift observability strack.

 Alternatively, you can enable a dedicated Alertmanager for user workload alerting or tune the user workload monitoring stack.
 See `user-workload-monitoring-config.yaml` for details.